 Are there any textures to avoid?

 By now your baby will probably be an expert at eating solid food.
 He likely will have mastered the pincer grip meaning he can pick up small items of food in between his thumb and forefinger.
 His gag reflex will now have moved back in his mouth meaning that he can probably eat pretty much anything without gagging.
-Some babies have quite a lot of teeth at this age however, some don't (teeth come in at various stages).
-If your baby does have teeth, harder foods like raw carrot and raw apple can be offered but if their teeth are still absent I'd still be cautious with these hard crunchy foods as they can still be a choking hazard.
+Some babies have quite a lot of teeth at this age however, some don’t (teeth come in at various stages).
+If your baby does have teeth and is good at chewing, harder foods like raw apple can be offered but if their teeth are still absent or chewing skills aren’t great I’d still be cautious with these hard crunchy foods as they can still be a choking hazard.

 How to make healthy snacks

 Nutrition is crucially important at this stage in your baby’s development, therefore snacks form a key part of their meal plan and actually contribute significantly towards meeting their nutritional needs.
-Therefore a couple of baby rice cakes or packet of crunchy sweetcorn rings isn't going to be adequate.
+A couple of baby rice cakes alongside their milk or packet of crunchy sweetcorn rings isn’t going to be adequate.

 When you make up snacks aim to include at least two (if not 3) different food groups.
 A reminder of the food groups are: